 1. Setup Wizard

-Updating to Magento 2.0.2 (without sample data) requires a patch, MDVA-532, which can easily be downloaded and installed.
+Upgrading to Magento 2.0.2 (without sample data) requires a patch, MDVA-532, which can easily be downloaded and installed.

-In the Admin panel, go to: System > Web Setup Wizard > System upgrade
+In the Admin panel, go to System> Web Setup Wizard > System upgrade

 2. Terminal - Without sample data

 This method also requires an MDBA-532 patch.
-Enter these commands in the terminal:
+Enter these commands in the Terminal:

 composer require magento/product-community-edition 2.1.0 --no-update